margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 The World would resound with light and sound.
---All the coordinates, every localized place, people look up to the same Sun from different perspectives --People sing with their full hearts and sing their own tunes
+--All the coordinates, every localized place, people look up to the same Sun from different perspectives --People sing with their full hearts and sing their own tunes --I love that 7.2 billion people on Earth look to the same seas from different places, thinking of one another.

 ----------